abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 ## Long Rest
 A character which can spend at least 8 hours resting or sleeping, with no more than 2 hours of light activity may gain the benefits of a long rest.

-A character can optionally reroll its maximum hit point score.
-To do so, the player rolls a number of hit dice equal to the character's maximum and adds their Constitution modifier multiplied by their level.
-If the total is higher than their current hit point maximum then they can replace the value.

 At the end of the rest period, a character regains half of their Hit Dice total.
 They also reset their current hit points to their hit point maximum.

 In general, all character resources are replenished during a long rest, and all magic items will recharge based on their individual rules.